Machiry/understanding-clang-llvm/README.md

     ```

 ## Converting `.c` file to bitcode file
+The folder (examples)[https://github.com/Machiry/understanding-clang-llvm/tree/master/examples] contains a couple of example `.c` files which you can play with.

 LLVM passes run on bitcode file.
 Here, we explain how to convert a `C` file to bitcode file.
 ```
 clang -c -emit-llvm <path_to_c_file> -o <path_to_output_bitcode_file>